stakx/TypeNameFormatter/README.md

 ## Alternatives

-* If you're targeting the .NET Framework, you can use good old `System.CodeDom` (which isn't particularly fast, however):
+* If you're targeting the .NET Framework, you can use good old `Syst-em.CodeDom` (which isn't particularly fast, however):

    ```csharp
    using Microsoft.CSharp;